Rob Shirakbari

-Shirakbari has worked with Aretha Franklin, Adele, Sheryl Crow, Elton John, Stevie Wonder, Sting, Elvis Costello, Wynonna Judd, Duffy, Ronald Isley, Peabo Bryson, Chris Botti, and Whitney Houston among other successful recording artists.
-He served on the NARAS Board of Governors for the Texas Chapter from 1998-2000.
+Shirakbari has worked with Todd Rundgren, Aretha Franklin, Adele, Sheryl Crow, Elton John, Stevie Wonder, Sting, Elvis Costello, Wynonna Judd, Duffy, Ronald Isley, Peabo Bryson, Chris Botti, and Whitney Houston among other successful recording artists.
+He served on the NARAS Board of Governors for the Texas Chapter from 1998 to 2000.

 Early life

-Shirakbari was born in Dermott, Arkansas on November 15, 1963 to parents Nasser and Betty Kay (née Seamans) Shirakbari.
-His father is a retired pharmaceutical doctor and his mother is a retired pharmacy technician.
+Shirakbari was born in Dermott, Arkansas, on November 15, 1963, to parents Nasser and Betty Kay (née Seamans) Shirakbari.
+His father is a retired pharmaceutical doctor of Iranian heritage, and his mother is a retired pharmacy technician.

 Shirakbari began playing trumpet at ten years old in his elementary school band.
 He later began playing guitar and teaching himself to play piano at age thirteen.
 His composing and conducting career started early by writing the Alma Mater for his Junior high school which was debuted with the school's concert band.

-He later studied piano with renowned teacher, Marjorie Mae Bond, and studied composition with Francis McBeth at Ouachita Baptist University.
+He later studied piano with renowned teacher Marjorie Mae Bond, and studied composition with Francis McBeth at Ouachita Baptist University.
 In high school, he played keyboards and guitar in several bands and developed his songwriting and recording skills.